ACCESS-NRI/access-hive.org.au/docs/models/model_components/land.md

 ### Configurations that use JULES

-JULES in not used in any ACCESS-NRI-supported configuration.<br>
 Some of the ACCESS models used for weather simulations use JULES instead of CABLE.
-For example, the Australian [Bureau of Meteorology (BoM)](http://www.bom.gov.au/) uses JULES in its numerical weather prediction models such as ACCESS-S (Seasonal) and ACCESS-C (City).
+For example, the Australian [Bureau of Meteorology (BoM)](http://www.bom.gov.au/) uses JULES in its numerical weather prediction models such as ACCESS-S (Seasonal) and ACCESS-C (City). <br>
+The only ACCESS-NRI supported configuration that uses JULES is ACCESS-rAM, which is an implementation of the UKMO Regional Nesting Suite.